 You contribute a tax-deferred 8.41 percent of gross pay into your PORS retirement account.
+The PORS employee contribution will increase to 8.74 percent effective July 1, 2015, for fiscal year 2016 (July 1, 2015, through June 30, 2016).
 If you are an active member, your account will earn 4 percent interest compounded annually on your account balance as of the previous June 30.
 Your account will continue to accrue interest until your acount becomes inactive.
 Your PORS account is considered inactive when no contributions have been made to the account in the preceding 12 months and no other active, correlated system or State ORP account exists.

 - Class Two and Class Three

 - Leaving Before Retirement

 - Unused Leave at Retirement